With land out of bounds, Pak terrorists plan to infiltrate through the skies and seas

 Officials say that as the latest information available, Pakistan based terrorist camps continue to train cadres for underwater strikes.
 The intention would also be to infiltrate terrorists through the waters, IB officials further note.

 Several intelligence reports available with OneIndia state that the naval wing of these groups is handled by the Musa Company, which is the special services group of the Pakistan Army.

 The naval wing of these terrorist groups is not often used by terror groups.
 It is part of the surprise element, the reports state.
 Since 2004, it had become mandatory for every Lashkar-e-Tayiba recruit to undergo a certain amount of maritime training.

 This apart, the terrorists also take part in classes on elementary flying.
 As part of the training programme, the first class is held in Thakot and then at Murdike.
 The training programme comes to a close at Karachi and each of these sessions is conducted by officers of the Musa company.

 To strike at various parts of India, JeM begins training 40 jihadis at Balakot facility

 In the days to come the sea route would be the most preferred for terrorists.
-It is impossible to man the entire sea and hence in this regard, intelligence and coordination becomes the key.
-In addition to this there is also a dire need to introduce hi-tech technology to aid the Intelligence Bureau.
-The reason why Intelligence, technology and coordination becomes crucial is because 90 per cent of the world trade is sea based and it is impossible to man each and every vessel on the sea.
-The smaller ones in particular pose the maximum danger.
+It is impossible to man the entire sea and hence in this regard, intelligence and coordination become the key.
+In addition to this, there is also a dire need to introduce hi-tech technology to aid the Intelligence Bureau.

+The reason why Intelligence, technology and coordination becomes crucial is that 90 per cent of the world trade is sea-based and it is impossible to man each and every vessel on the sea.
+The smaller ones, in particular, pose the maximum danger.